nithinmurali/pygsheets/README.md

 ### Batching calls

-If you are calling a lot of spreadsheet modfication functions (non value update). you can merge them into a single call.
+If you are calling a lot of spreadsheet modification functions (non value update). you can merge them into a single call.
 By doing so all the requests will be merged into a single call.

 ```python